philtipping31/PP2---GuessTheLyrics/README.md

 ### Scores Page

 - Score tallys correctly.
-Tested all variables of correct and incorrect options.
+Tested all variables of correct and incorrect options answered.
 Correct score always shows out of the correct number of questions.
 - Play Again button correctly resets the quiz by reloading the page to start again.

 ### Reponsiveness